-- Children with Special Educational Needs (SEN)

 - More Able and Talented children (MAT)

 - Children Looked After (CLA)

 - Children with English as an Additional Language (EAL)

 - Travellers, refugees

 - Young carers

-Our Aims and Objectives
+7. Our Aims and Objectives

 - To identify and address the variety of Additional Learning Needs (ALN) recognised at any and every stage of education, and to work in partnership with parents and other agencies, to meet these needs in the most appropriate, positive and effective manner. - To ensure that children with Additional Learning Needs (ALN) receive the variety of learning opportunities which are offered to all children, including maximum possible access to statutory education. - To ensure that all children are appropriately challenged / supported and that their learning objectives are clear and unambiguous.